 - You will be allowed to use the phone so you can get in touch with a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jail jumpsuit.
+- If you are expected to be released shortly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help others get through the procedure?

 Click here to comment